zestai/zrp/tests/readme.md

   inv_state_mapping.json: a json that maps standardized abbreviations for state to a number.

  - Processed_Zest_ACS_Lookup_20195yr_blockgroup.parquet:
- - a sample of processed 5-year American Community Survey data at the block group level from the 2019 survey (what does the sample include? state or other geo location? number of records? etc.)
+   a sample of processed 5-year American Community Survey data at the block group level from the 2019 survey

+ -pipe.pkl: Pipeline file saved as pkl.

+ -standard_population_weights.json: Population weightage by race for all states.
+ -unit_test_results.parquet.gzip  : Ideal results for given parameters, There results are further used to perform unit testing and compare test results with ideal output.

+ -models directory: contains trained 2019 models for block_group,zip level and census_tract levels.

+ -Zest_Geo_Lookup_2019_01001.parquet:  Contains details about STATEFP,	COUNTYFP,	TRACTCE, BLKGRPCE mosting used for geotagging.